 The truth is Mongolians wear pretty what you would normally wear just like any other person, but there is some blend and mix of traditional clothes based on Mongolian people’s lifestyle.

-If we are talking about ancient Mongolian clothing, then you probably already know.
-Mongolians used to wear the deel.
+There were many ethnic groups within the Mongol empire, but if we are talking about ancient Mongolian clothing for ethnic Mongols, you probably have heard of the deel.
 If you don’t know deel is, it’s a dress/robe similar to a Roman toga, but a lot thicker and hardy.

 What is the deel?

 The deel is a Mongolian traditional dress/robe that men and women both wear during ceremonies and on special occasions, however, most nomads also wear it day to day out in the countryside.

 You will need a khadag/linen belt, traditional Mongolian shoes, a cowboy hat, and some small jewelry or ornaments to complete the look.
 Practical deels don’t look that colorful or exciting, but decorative deels just look marvelous and beautiful when put together in style.

 When there are events, festivities, holidays, etc men and women wear their traditional deel.
 Sometimes the deel is sewn by grandmas and relatives for their loved ones, so it has a very special significance because it can be made by the people you love and care about.